jtablesaw/tablesaw/docs/tutorial.md

 StringColumn month = tornadoes.dateColumn("Date").month();
 ```

-Now that you have a new column, you can add it to a table:
+Now that you have a new column, you can add it to the table:

 ```java
 tornadoes.addColumn(month);